raymcdermott/url-redirector/README.md

 TBD... paste in example output

+## Networking pre-requisites

+Assuming that foo.com is not this domain, the DNS CNAME for foo.com must point to the domain of this app.
+Depending on where and how you host the app, using DNS A records is possible but more fragile.

 ## Usage

 A JSON document is used to define the transformations that are required.
 The document requires two objects with